ETIMC/Report/typst/sections/Sprint 5.typ

 All participants responded positively to the experience of trying the product, consistently describing it as enjoyable.
 It was observed that selecting an instrument via the NFC card posed no difficulties for users during this test either.

-Althrough the collaborative element of the test was heavily influenced by the chemistry between participants, all reported that they preferred using the product together rather than individually.
+Although the collaborative element of the test was heavily influenced by the chemistry between participants, all reported that they preferred using the product together rather than individually.
 One participant noted #quote[Hmm..
 Yeaaah..
 It is like, it can be nice to sit with it yourself, but it sounded a little better when you do it together and find a good rhythm.] (translated from Danish to English) (@app:Sprint5Transcriptions)

 When asked about the display's loading time, one pair confirmed that they noticed it but did not find it disruptive.
 Overall, the display received positive feedback with one participant stating: #quote[It is very cool.
 It is also very nice that you know which instrument it is.] (translated from Danish to English) (@app:Sprint5Transcriptions).